deepaknreddy/Learn/terraform/cdktf/typescript-basics.md

      Classes provide a way to define blueprints for creating objects with properties and methods.
      They can have constructors, properties, and methods.
      Inheritance and access modifiers (public, private, protected) are supported.
+     Classes allow you to create reusable and structured code

 ### Class Declaration:
     Classes are declared using the class keyword followed by the class name.